SharePoint/sp-dev-docs/docs/spfx/toolchain/implement-ci-cd-with-azure-pipelines.md

 > [!NOTE]
 > You can find the latest version of this file on the [sample](https://github.com/SharePoint/sp-dev-build-extensions/tree/master/samples/azure-devops-ci-cd-spfx)
 > [!NOTE]
-> You can define multiple environments and by duplicating the `deployqa` stage and providing different parameters.
+> You can define multiple environments and by duplicating the __deployqa__ stage and providing different parameters.
 If you do so, make sure the stage name, the job name, the target environment and the variable group name are unique.
 > [!NOTE]
 > You can conditionnally deploy to different environments leveraging [conditions](https://docs.microsoft.com/en-us/azure/devops/pipelines/process/conditions?view=azure-devops&tabs=yaml)

 ## Configuring the credentials for the environments
 Secrets should never be committed to a repository for security reasons.
 The pipeline described in the previous steps makes use of _variable groups_ to keep configuration values secret.
-The variable groups need to be created for each environment and the name needs to match what is described in the pipeline definition (here `qa_configuration`).
+The variable groups need to be created for each environment and the name needs to match what is described in the pipeline definition (here __qa_configuration__).
 To create the variable group, follow these steps:
-1. Logon to Azure DevOps, navigate to your project
+1. Sign-in to Azure DevOps, navigate to your project
-1. Under _Pipelines_ click on _Library_
+1. Under __Pipelines__ select __Library__
-1. Add a new _Variable Group_ making sure the name matches what is defined in the pipeline definition
+1. Add a new __Variable Group__ making sure the name matches what is defined in the pipeline definition
-1. Add the following variables to the group and click _Save_
+1. Add the following variables to the group and select __Save__
     - o365_user_login: the user login of a SharePoint tenant administator
     - o365_user_password: the user password of the account
     - o365_app_catalog_site_url: the url of the app catalog site collection

 > [!NOTE]
-> You can click on the lockpad icon next to the variable value input to mark it as sensitive and have Azure DevOps hide the value from other users and from the logs.
+> You can select the lockpad icon next to the variable value input to mark it as sensitive and have Azure DevOps hide the value from other users and from the logs.